jbaumbach/Otamata-iOS/README.md

 Description
 -----------

-Enjoy some screenshots of the various UIControllers that make up the Otamata iOS app.
+Enjoy some screenshots of the various UIViewControllers that make up the Otamata iOS app.

 <table cellpadding="10">